Mechanical engineers design, create and analyse moving things, solving 21st century problems and shaping the next generation of technology.

 Ulster recognises a number of other English language tests and comparable IELTS equivalent scores.

-HNC requirement is overall Distinction in an Electrical, Electronic, Mechanical or Manufacturing Engineering subject will be considered for year 1 entry only.
-GCSE Maths Grade C or 4 or an alternative Mathematics qualification acceptable to the University is also required.
+Pass HNC with overall Distinction in an Electrical, Electronic, Mechanical or Manufacturing Engineering subject for year 1 entry only.
+GCSE Maths Grade C/4 or an alternative Mathematics qualification acceptable to the University is also required.

 Ulster Foundation Degree

-Pass in Foundation Degree in a relevant subject area with an overall mark of 55% and minimum 55% in all taught level 5 modules and 55% in the Level 4 Mathematics module within the Foundation Degree.
-GCSE Maths Grade C or 4 or an alternative Mathematics qualification acceptable to the University is also required.
+Pass Foundation Degree in a relevant subject area with an overall mark of 50% and minimum 50% in all taught level 5 modules and 50% in the Level 4 Mathematics module within the Foundation Degree.
+GCSE Maths Grade C/4 or an alternative Mathematics qualification acceptable to the University is also required.
 Applicants will normally be considered for year 2 entry to the linked Honours degree.

 For further information on the requirements for this course please contact